WalterMarikwa/NFL_Playoffs_Prediction/README.md

 Tools: Python 3, Jupyter Notebook, Pg Admin4, PostgreSQL.

 Data source: [cleaned_offense](cleaned_offense.csv)
   - The origin of this dataset was pulled from [NFL Table](https://www.nfl.com/stats/team-stats/offense/passing/2021/reg/all) by web scraping.
 Afterwards the data was loaded into a database where we validated it and made sure it's ready for our machine learning model connection.
+The database was connected to cleaned_offenseive_stats.ipynb.

 ## Purpose